tmcgilchrist/ghuntley/content/notes/employment.md

 # company a vs company b

-The list below isn't by priority but it is the through process I go through.
+The list below isn't by priority but it is the thought process I go through.

 1. Compensation - Would you be comfortable with that salary and can you do the things you want to do with it (vacation, hobbies, etc.).